MaestroGarcia/personal-goals/README.md

 - [ ] Countine leading the open source project [postcss.org](https://github.com/postcss/postcss.org) to goal with some other talented people to accquire new knowledge from.
 - [ ] Take courses from [frontendmasters](https://frontendmasters.com/courses/) - Advanced JS Fundamentals to jQuery & Pure DOM Scripting
 - [ ] Wes Bos course on React with ES6 essentials and take a look at [Firebase](https://www.firebase.com/)
-- [ ] Attend to more Office Hour sessions
+- [ ] Attend to more Office Hour sessions at CSS-Tricks.

 ### Things to do in the future:
 - [ ] Rebuild my personal website marcustisater.se with a new fresch design